 Christian Opitz, Neurophysicist, confirms Spiritual Awakening involves a neurobiological change in the brain.
 He states, With the blocking of the parietal lobes a feeling of expanded consciousness is produced.

-After Spiritual Awakening: We no longer suffer.
-We feel wholeness, completeness.
+After Spiritual Awakening: No longer suffering, we feel wholeness, completeness.
 Our mind quiets, fears disappear.
 We feel safe, maybe for the first time with no need for concern for the future.
 We live fully in the present moment to moment, whether painful or pleasant.
 The past only as a memory no longer holds any emotional charge.
 We know gratitude.

 After Spiritual Awakening: Judgments about others drop away.
 We have no emotional charge when we meet others.
 In other words, we bring no emotional baggage of past hurts and memories.
 Our guard takes a permanent holiday as we feel a connection to others.
-We may become childlike as we enjoy the inner essence of a person.
+As we enjoy the inner essence of a person, we become childlike.
 We relax and enjoy people.

 We may still dislike the people we disliked before Awakening.
 The difference; we have no emotional charge attached to our dislike.

 Before Awakening: Will I still function in my job once I Awaken?
 We feel anxiety before each business meeting.
 Will I do well?
-Will people like me?
+People, will they like me?
 Will I be able to answer all the questions people ask me?
 Am I doing a good enough job?
 Does my boss like me?
 We have a conflicted mind.
 Fears become hyperactive.

 After Awakening: Our fears and mental conflicts disappear for the personal ego self no longer exists looking for acceptance.